- Last updated

 MR access points provide the following information and configuration options on their local status page:

-Provides information regarding the client's connectivity to the access point, the access point'scurrent network and channels, as well as other cloud connectivity and status information.- Speed test
+Provides information regarding the client's connectivity to the access point, the access point'scurrent network and channels, as well as other cloud connectivity and status information.

 Provides utilization information about the hardwareand the channels being used by the access point you are connected to.